Wounds of the heart are the hardest to heal

 But as George’s feelings for Matthew grow, so does his desperation to know the truth about what happened that day in Ypres.
 Even if it means he’ll lose the man he’s come to love.

-Currently unavailable but due to be re-released in ebook and paperback by JMS Books on 27th May 2017
+Due to be re-released in ebook by JMS Books on 6th May 2017

 Note: this novel is an expansion of the previously published novella Dulce Et Decorum Est, (now out of print) with a substantially different storyline.